-Over the coming month, Jerusalem will be flooded with young men and women arriving from the United States, Canada, South Africa, and the United Kingdom to begin a year of study in yeshiva or seminary.
+This weeks, Ben Gurion airport will be flooded with young men and women arriving from the United States, Canada, South Africa, and the United Kingdom to begin a year of study in yeshiva or seminary.
 These students come to Israel for a year of learning, growth, and personal development, and for many of them, the year will be a turning point in their lives.

-How We Talk About Smartphones
+1. How We Talk About Smartphones

-Focus on Usages
+2. Focus on Usages

-Have the Conversation
+3. Have the Conversation

 All too often, those same yeshivas and seminaries that claim to adopt a Modern Orthodox ideology speak about smartphones with a tone of negativity that can be very confusing to their students.
-I believe that the role of a yeshiva and seminary vis-à-vis technology (and specifically smartphone technology) is to “educate to negotiate,” meaning that they have a responsibility to educate towards a balanced life so their students can understand how to be “kosher” smartphone consumers.
+Instead of this, I believe that the role of a yeshiva and seminary vis-à-vis technology (and specifically smartphone technology) is to “educate to negotiate,” meaning that they have a responsibility to educate towards a balanced life so their students can understand how to be “kosher” smartphone consumers.
 For some, this may include discussions about the benefits of internet or smartphone filters; for others, it may involve conversations about kosher phones.
 Ultimately, each institution has its own ‘moral economy’ and should determine what is suitable guidance for their respective student bodies.
 Nonetheless, what is most important is that the administration in each yeshiva and seminary has a clear understanding of their respective moral economies, and makes sure that the guidance they give to their students is aligned with the religious ideology and aspirations of their institutions.

-Where Possible, Harness for the Good
+4. Where Possible, Harness for the Good

-Ultimately, there is no one-size-fits-all approach to smartphone use in yeshivas and seminaries, just as there is no one-size-fits-all yeshiva, seminary, day school, etcetera.
-At the same time, I would urge the administration of those institutions whose students do have smartphones to consider ways of harnessing smartphone technology for the good, rather than simply discussing ways to keep their students away from the bad.
+Ultimately, there is no one-size-fits-all approach to smartphone use in yeshivas and seminaries, just as there is no one-size-fits-all yeshiva, seminary, day school, etc. At the same time, I would urge the administration of those institutions whose students do have smartphones to consider ways of harnessing smartphone technology for the good, rather than simply discussing ways to keep their students away from the bad.

 There is no doubt that the yeshiva and seminary experience is not the same as it was before the advent of smartphones, but Judaism doesn’t and mustn’t live in the past.
 Instead, the time has come to take a more nuanced look at what we do with smartphones, and how we can talk more sensibly — and constructively — about what our children and students do with them.